Inanna: Worship

 Individuals who practiced gender nonconformity were heavily involved in the cult of Inanna.
 During Sumerian times, a set of priests known as gala worked in Inanna's temples, where they performed elegies and lamentations.
 Men who became gala sometimes adopted female names, and their songs were composed in the Sumerian eme-sal dialect, which, in literary texts, is normally reserved for the speech of female characters.
 Some Sumerian proverbs seem to suggest that gala had a reputation for engaging in anal sex with men.
 During the Akkadian Period, kurgarrū and assinnu were servants of Ishtar who dressed in female clothing and performed war dances in Ishtar's temples.
 Several Akkadian proverbs seem to suggest that they may have also had homosexual proclivities.
 Gwendolyn Leick, an anthropologist known for her writings on Mesopotamia, has compared these individuals to the contemporary Indian hijra.
-In one Akkadian hymn, Ishtar is described as transforming men into women.
+In one Akkadian hymn, Ishtar is described as transforming men into women, and women into men.

 Throughout the latter half of the twentieth century, it was widely believed that the cult of Inanna involved a "sacred marriage" ritual, in which a king would establish his legitimacy by taking on the role of Dumuzid and engaging in ritual sexual intercourse with the high priestess of Inanna, who took on the role of the goddess.
 This view has been challenged, however, and scholars continue to debate whether the sacred marriage described in literary texts involved any kind of physical ritual enactment at all and, if so, whether this ritual enactment involved actual intercourse or merely the symbolic representation of intercourse.
 The scholar of the ancient Near East Louise M. Pryke states that most scholars now maintain, if the sacred marriage was a ritual that was actually acted out, then it involved only symbolic intercourse.